HTTPArchive/almanac.httparchive.org/src/content/en/2021/performance.md

   )
 }}

-The top 1,000 sites significantly outperformed the rest in the Core Web Vitals.
+The top 1,000 sites significantly outperformed the rest in Core Web Vitals.
 An interesting trough of poorer performance occurs in the middle of the chart which is due to CLS.
-FID was flat across all buckets, and all other metrics correlated with higher performance for higher ranking.
+FID was flat across all groupings.
+All other metrics correlated with higher performance for higher ranking.

 Correlation is not causation.
 Yet countless companies have shown performance improvements leading to bottom-line business impacts (<a hreflang="en" href="https://wpostats.com/">WPO stats</a>).
 You don't want performance to be the reason you can't achieve higher traffic and increased engagement.

 ## Analysis by Metric

-In this section, we will dive down into each metric.
-For those who are less familiar, we include links to articles that explain that metric in depth.
+In this section, we dive into each metric.
+For those who are less familiar, we've included links to articles that explain each metric in depth.

 ### Time-to-First-Byte (TTFB)

 <a hreflang="en" href="https://web.dev/ttfb/">Time-to-first-byte</a> (TTFB) is the time between the browser requesting a page and when it receives the first byte of information from the server.
 It is the first metric in the chain for website loading.
 A poor TTFB will result in a chain reaction impacting FCP and LCP.
-It's also why we're choosing to talk about it first.
+It's why we're talking about it first.

 {{ figure_markup(
   image="performance-TTFB-by-device.png",